 After a long recording hiatus, she signed with RNB Entertainment and in 2008 released a pleasing comeback album, Open Book.
 While uneven in quality of compositions, the disc found King to be in fine voice and when the album clicked, listeners were transported to King's halcyon days of funk and disco bliss.

-Evelyn King continues to perform around the world both solo and as part of multi-act disco shows around the world and sounds great as she enters her fourth decade in the music business..
+Evelyn King continues to perform around the world both solo and as part of multi-act disco shows around the world and sounds great as she enters her fifth decade in the music business..

 By Chris Rizik